Zhincore/zhinpile/README.md

 ```

 ## Usage
-Put all your photos and videos in the `frontend/data` directory and run node using
+Put all your photos and videos in the `frontend/data/` directory and run node in the root folder (e.g. `zhinpile`) like this:
 ```
 node .
 ```